Comparisons

 Traditional answering services cost $5,000+/month and take messages without any HouseCall Pro connectivity.
 Someone on your team still has to manually enter every job from a message pad or email.

-The honest assessment: HouseCall Pro users don’t have a great native AI dispatch option available today.
-Dispatcher’s HCP adapter will be among the first to offer real-time availability checking and direct job creation when it launches.
+The honest assessment: HouseCall Pro users don’t have a great native AI dispatch option available through the public market today.
+Dispatcher’s HCP adapter is one of the few preserved early-access paths offering real-time availability checking and direct job creation.

-Dispatcher’s HouseCall Pro integration is designed to mirror the functionality of its live Jobber integration.
-During an inbound call, Dispatcher will query HouseCall Pro’s schedule to see which technicians are available, match the job type and location to the right tech, and create the job directly in HCP.
+Dispatcher’s HouseCall Pro integration mirrors the functionality of its live Jobber integration.
+During an inbound call, Dispatcher queries HouseCall Pro’s schedule to see which technicians are available, matches the job type and location to the right tech, and creates the job directly in HCP.

 The customer gets a confirmed appointment with a specific time window.
 The technician sees the new job in their HouseCall Pro mobile app.
 The entire process happens during the call, not after a series of webhook-to-Zapier-to-HCP steps that might fail silently at any link in the chain.